ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 ![SetupAssistant9](./doc/SetupAssistant9.png "SetupAssistant9")

 #### 2.6.
 End Effectors

-Next, we define our gripper to be the _End Effector_ for our arm.
+Next, we define our gripper to be the __End Effector__ for our arm.
-This will give us an _Interactive Marker_ for moving the arm in the RVIZ Plugin.
-This is also important for High(er)-Level Capabilities of MoveIt! - such as _Pick-and-Place_.
+This will give us an __Interactive Marker__ for moving the arm in the RVIZ Plugin.
+This is also important for High(er)-Level Capabilities of MoveIt! - such as __Pick-and-Place__.

 ![SetupAssistant10](./doc/SetupAssistant10.png "SetupAssistant10")

 #### 2.7.
 Passive Joints

-This tap ("Passive Joints") is not relevant for our scenario.
-So we can just skip it.
+This tap __Passive Joints__ is not relevant for our scenario.
+So we just skip it.

 #### 2.8.
 Configuration Files

 In the final step, the MoveIt!
-SetupAssistant generates all files required for MotionPlanning for us automatically.
+SetupAssistant generates all files required for MotionPlanning automatically.
-You can see a list of the files to be generated below.
+You can see a list of files to be generated below.
 It comprises configuration files as well as startup files.
-By clicking on a file you can get some explanation about it in the text box beside it.
+By clicking on a file you can get more information about it in the text box beside it.

-The only thing we need to do is to specify a location where the files should be stored.
-Browse to the folder `~/git/ipa_seminar/ipa_seminar_manipulation` and create a new folder `lbr_moveit_config` there.
-This is the destination for the configuration files.
-Then press _Generate Package_.
+To generate the files, specify a location where the files should be stored by browsing to the folder `~/git/ipa_seminar/ipa_seminar_manipulation`.
+A new package `lbr_moveit_config` will be created there.

-After the files have been generated, we can click _Exit Setup Assistant_.
+Then press __Generate Package__.

+Close the Setup Assistant by clicking __Exit Setup Assistant__.

 ![SetupAssistant12](./doc/SetupAssistant12.png "SetupAssistant12")